SkanderMouna/DE_Book_Scarpper/README.md

   *  [Kulturkaufhaus](https://www.kulturkaufhaus.de/en/start)
   *  [Perlentaucher](https://www.perlentaucher.de/)
   *  [Bücher](https://www.buecher.de/)

   From each website, a JSON file will be saved, and the final scraped data file is named ll.json, in which I have fused all the scraped data and made some cleaning and modifications.
+  Also there is another `readme.md` file to explain more my scraper
 * `Rassul` [GitHub Repository]()
   *  [Hugendubel](https://www.hugendubel.de/de/)